What is the Best Roulette Strategy?

 Different Types of Betting Systems for Roulette Games

-There are many roulette strategies which players swear by, including: Martingale, Reverse Martingale, D’Alembert, Fibonacci, The James Bond System, Paroli System, the Romanosky Secret Strategy, Chaos Strategy, Kavouras Strategy, the Flieger System, the Neighbor System, the Ascot System, et al. In fact, the list of betting systems and strategies for roulette is only limited by a player’s imagination.
-Unfortunately, all of them have an underlying shortcoming – they cannot guarantee returns for players over the long run.
+There are many roulette strategies which players swear by, including Martingale, Reverse Martingale, D’Alembert, Fibonacci, The James Bond System, Paroli System, the Romanosky Secret Strategy, Chaos Strategy, Kavouras Strategy, the Flieger System, the Neighbor System, the Ascot System, et al. In fact, the list of betting systems and strategies for roulette is only limited by a player’s imagination.
+Unfortunately, all of them have an underlying shortcoming – they cannot guarantee players’ returns over the long run.

 Nowadays, the regulatory authorities at land-based casinos make it near impossible for dealers to act in such a fashion.
 In the online gaming arena, cheating is impossible since all games are independently audited and monitored to ensure precision, accuracy, and reliability.
-RNGs (random number generators) that determine roulette outcomes are not manipulated by online casinos – they are provided by the software companies that create the games.
+Online casinos do not manipulate rNGs (random number generators) that determine roulette outcomes – they are provided by the software companies that create the games.
 Once again, fully licensed online casinos are unwilling to stake their reputation on a fixed outcome.